deco3500-2017/-/1_Research.md

 <h2>References</h2>
 Yan, Z., Dong, Y., Niemi, V. and Yu, G. (2013), Exploring trust of mobile applications based on user behaviors: an empirical study.
 J Appl Soc Psychol, 43: 638–659. doi:10.1111/j.1559-1816.2013.01044.x

+Ert, Fleischer, & Magen.
+(2016).
+Trust and reputation in the sharing economy: The role of personal photos in Airbnb.
+Tourism Management, 55, 62-73.

+Abrahao, B., Parigi, P., Gupta, A., & Cook, K. (2017).
+Reputation offsets trust judgments based on social biases among Airbnb users.
+Proceedings of the National Academy of Sciences of the United States of America, Proceedings of the National Academy of Sciences of the United States of America, 28 August 2017.

 <code>IEEE standard and link in-text to here.</code>